 XMPP is a chat protocol similar to email protocols, like IMAP and SMTP.
 It used to be more widespread in the early 2000’s, but started to fade when the tech giants started making closed messengers like BBM, WhatsApp and iMessage.
 Google used to host probably one of the largest XMPP servers, but they killed it off a few years back, in similar vein to what they did to their mainstream RSS reader application.

 The beautiful thing about XMPP is that it is designed to be fully decentralized.
-You can host it yourself on your own server, and like email, you can host other users on your server, or easily pass messages to users on other servers.
+You can host it yourself on your own server, and like email, you can host other users on your server, or easily to users on other servers.

 Despite its languished state, the chat clients and server software all still exists today, plus it’s all free to use.
 It's also much lighter in terms of server requirements than Matrix, which is perfect because I'm going to install it alongside the other services running on my VPS.